NodCaleb/MovieCatalog/README.md

 1. Set connection string to database in the `ConnectionStrings:DefaultConnection` property

 2. Set up AWS logging settings
-Add profile to the system with user's credeitials [More information here](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html).
+Add profile to the system with user's credeitials [more information here](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html).

 User should have `CloudWatchLogsFullAccess` permission policy.